 Privacy: Full privacy with a separate bedroom and facilities.

-It is important to understand the cost of living in Brookline, MA, for students to plan a budget and enjoy academic life without any financial stress.
-Brookline offers an excellent quality of life, but it's essential to be prepared.
-On average, international students can expect to spend anywhere from $2,800 to $3,500 per month, excluding rent for Brookline student housing.
-Here's a breakdown of what your monthly expenses might look like:
+Know the cost of living in Brookline, MA so students can plan a budget and avoid money stress while studying.
+Brookline is a nice place to live, but you should still be prepared.
+International students can expect to spend about $2,800 to $3,500 per month, not counting rent for Brookline student housing.
+Below is a breakdown of what your monthly expenses might look like.

 1. Food - $250 – $450 per month